 The Huawei Mate 40 Pro camera is by all technical measures a very potent image capture system.
-As an evolution of the proven P40 Pro and P40 Pro+ cameras, it comes with interesting hardware and tuning updates that makes it the new hardware king, only to be superseeded by Mate 40 Pro+.
+As an evolution of the proven P40 Pro and P40 Pro+ cameras, it comes with interesting hardware and tuning updates that make it the new hardware king, only to be superseded by Mate 40 Pro+.
 But to know what its true image quality (IQ) is and what possible tradeoffs there may be, we analyzed the most minute photos details and data.

 Image Quality Analysis

-A note about our Uber-G Camera IQ score: our scoring system is based on four “Pillars” sub-scores that can help tell a fuller story: Day, Night, Ultrawide, and Zoom photography.
+A note about our Camera IQ score: our scoring system is based on four “Pillars” sub-scores that can help tell a fuller story: Day, Night, Ultrawide, and Zoom photography.
 If you want to know more about how the score works, head to our Camera IQ benchmark page.

 A global camera score is clear and straightforward, but the pillars help tell a better story for those who want to have a more nuanced view of the camera’s Image Quality.
 You might also want to read our What is (objective) Image Quality article?

 Important: let’s clarify some terminology we’ll be using:

 - Image Processing: software work that improves the image data quality

 - Image Filtering: software work that changes the style (aesthetic) of the photo.